MartinStyk/ApkAnalyzer/README.md

 certMd5       | String | MD5 hash of certificate
-version      | Integer | Version value from the certificate issuerName   | String | Representation of the X.500 distinguished name using the format defined in RFC 2253
+version      | Integer | Version value from the certificate issuerName   | String | Representation of the X.500 distinguished name using the format defined in RFC 2253 subjectName   | String | Representation of the X.500 distinguished name using the format defined in RFC 2253

 <a name="resource"/>
 ####Resources metadata